cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 ## Playing against the heuristic player

 We will train our new player against the [heuristic player](./4-heuristic-player.md) we previously developed.
-We first need to update the trial config in `cogment.yaml`: `player_1` will be our new actor implementation while `player_2` will be the heuristic implementation, trials will be 20 games long to generate enough meaningful data between each training steps.
+We first need to update the trial config in `cogment.yaml`: `player_1` will be our new actor implementation while `player_2` will be the heuristic implementation.
+Trials will be 20 games long to generate enough meaningful data between each training step.

 ```yaml
 trial_params: